Countly/countly-sdk-documentation/legacy_docs/react_native_old/current.md

   Then you need to set the name of the <code>.cer</code> file in
   <code>Countly.cerFileName</code> config flag as shown below.
 </p>
-<pre><code class="javascript">// Notice the file name you should set to the config flag
+<pre class="wysiwyg-code-block"><code class="language-auto javascript">// Notice the file name you should set to the config flag
 // doesn't have an extension.

 Countly.cerFileName = "fileName";</code></pre>